tonyfast/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 <details>
 <summary>
 * Does it have defined inputs and outputs?
+What are they?
 </summary>
 Yes.
+X and L
 </details>

 <details>